bobhaotian/Machine_learning_wine/README.md

 We chose three different main predition algorithms.
 The RForestClassifier gives the most accurate prediction.
 That says, since the 10 'x' factors are not related linearly strictly, LinearRegression is not the best algorithm.
+The data is not strictly continous, so a decision tree does not work well, too.